TwBurn/cdi-docs/cdisys.md

     lctid,              /* LCT id */
-    lineno,             /* LCT line number to begin write */ colno,              /* LCT column number to begin write */ num11nes,           /* Physical number of lines to write */ numcols,            /* Physical number of columns to write */ *buff;              /* Pointer to buffer to hold data write */
+    lineno,             /* LCT line number to begin write */ colno,              /* LCT column number to begin write */ numlines,           /* Physical number of lines to write */ numcols,            /* Physical number of columns to write */ *buff;              /* Pointer to buffer to hold data write */
 ```